Clinton says no simple solution to Syria crisis

 Clinton, who met Brahimi and Russian Foreign Minister Sergei Lavrov in Dublin on Thursday, said she and Lavrov committed to supporting a renewed push by Brahimi for a political transition agreed under the Geneva Declaration in June.

-"It was an important meeting but just the beginning," Clinton said at a news conference in Northern Ireland, describing the developments on the ground as "very dangerous" for Syria and its neighbors.
+"It was an important meeting but just the beginning," Clinton said at a news conference in Northern Ireland, describing the developments on the ground as "very dangerous" for Syria and its neighbours.

 "I don't think anyone believes that there was some great breakthrough, no one should have any illusions about how hard this remains but all of us, with any influence, need to be engaged with Brahimi for a concerted, sincere push."